Final Synod Document - Reflection Resources

 • These two paragraphs underline the missionary quality of synodality: "The Church exists to bear witness..."
 How could synodality help your local community to become more outward looking?

-• Check back here next month for reflection four
+• Check back here next month for reflection five

 Previous